-- 3.1 A student shall be guilty of misconduct if he/she deliberately or through negligence: - 3.1.1 conducts himself/herself in such a way, which either in fact is or could be prejudicial to the good name of the University, the maintenance of order and discipline at the University, or the proper performance of the work of the University; - 3.1.2 infringes any rule or policy of the University applicable to students; - 3.1.3 refuses to submit to the authority of any legitimate decision of the Council, the Senate, or other authoritative body or staff member of the University; - 3.1.4 encourages a fellow student to commit any act of misconduct; - 3.1.5 conducts himself/herself in any other respect in an unbecoming, improper or disgraceful way on any of the University campuses or elsewhere as a student of the University; - 3.1.6 takes into the examination or test room, or has in his/her possession whilst in the room, any books, memoranda, notes, devices, or any paper whatsoever, except such answer books or other books or papers or devices as have been authorised by the invigilator; - 3.1.7 aids or attempts to aid another candidate or obtains or attempts to obtain aid from another candidate or communicates or attempts to communicate in any way with another candidate during an examination or test; - 3.1.8 uses University computers or other equipment in an unauthorised or inappropriate manner; - 3.1.9 commits an act of plagiarism, including the copying of another student's assignment, or copyright infringement; - 3.1.10 uses, possesses or distributes alcohol on University premises without obtaining the necessary approval from the relevant University authority; - 3.1.11 uses, possesses or distributes drugs illegally on University premises. - 3.1.12 conducts him/ herself in a manner that unfairly discriminates (directly or indirectly) against another student and/ or staff member, based on one or more grounds including race, gender, sex, pregnancy, marital status, ethnic or social origin, colour, sexual orientation, age, disability, religion, conscience, belief, culture, language and birth. - 3.1.13 commits sexual harassment and sexual offences against another student and/ or staff member. - 3.2 Conviction in a criminal court shall be prima facie proof of misconduct, where applicable.
+- 3.1 A student shall be guilty of misconduct if he/she deliberately or through negligence: - 3.1.1 conducts himself/herself in such a way, which either in fact is or could be prejudicial to the good name of the University, the maintenance of order and discipline at the University, or the proper performance of the work of the University; - 3.1.2 infringes any rule or policy of the University applicable to students; - 3.1.3 refuses to submit to the authority of any legitimate decision of the Council, the Senate, or other authoritative body or staff member of the University; - 3.1.4 encourages a fellow student to commit any act of misconduct; - 3.1.5 conducts himself/herself in any other respect in an unbecoming, improper or disgraceful way on any of the University campuses or elsewhere as a student of the University; - 3.1.6 takes into the examination or test room, or has in his/her possession whilst in the room, any books, memoranda, notes, devices, or any paper whatsoever, except such answer books or other books or papers or devices as have been authorised by the invigilator; - 3.1.7 aids or attempts to aid another candidate or obtains or attempts to obtain aid from another candidate or communicates or attempts to communicate in any way with another candidate during an examination or test; - 3.1.8 uses University computers or other equipment in an unauthorised or inappropriate manner; - 3.1.9 commits an act of plagiarism, including the copying of another student's assignment, or copyright infringement; - 3.1.10 uses, possesses or distributes alcohol on University premises without obtaining the necessary approval from the relevant University authority; - 3.1.11 uses, possesses or distributes drugs illegally on University premises. - 3.2 A student shall be guilty of misconduct if he/she conducts himself/herself in a manner that contravenes the prescripts of the Policy on Sexual Harassment and Sexual Offences (701.08). - 3.3 Conviction in a criminal court shall be prima facie proof of misconduct, where applicable.